By Santi — Head Van Engineer — December 9, 2025

 Key specs: capacity (Ah), depth of discharge, C‑rate, cycle life, temperature limits

-When choosing cells, check usable Ah at system voltage, continuous and peak discharge (C‑rate), rated cycle life at specified DoD, and operating temperature limits.
-LiFePO4 often requires temperature‑aware charging below freezing; some packs include heaters or the charger must limit charging when cold.
-A quick rule: document the extremes you expect (hot/cold) and confirm the battery vendor’s specs for those conditions.
+When choosing cells, check usable Ah at system voltage, steady and peak discharge (C‑rate), rated cycle life at set DoD, and working temp limits.
+Lithium iron phosphate often needs temp‑aware charging below freezing; some packs include heaters or the charger must limit charging when cold.
+A quick rule: note the highs and lows you expect (hot/cold) and confirm the battery vendor’s specs for those conditions.

 How to size a battery bank — worked example for a 2‑person van